When are statements mailed out?

 Yes, Cornell College does accept credit card payments when the payments are made on-line.
 Payments may also be mailed or made by cash or check at the Student Accounts Desk.

 What if I select a payment plan, but then find that I need to change it during the year?

 Please contact the Student Accounts Office at the first sign of trouble with a payment plan.
 We are here to help you and make financing a Cornell education possible; we will work with you to find the best option for you.

 What if a charge on my bill seems incorrect?

-If the charge in question is a parking fee, please contact Julie Houser.
-She will be able to clear this up with you.
-If the charge is indeed an error, she will e-mail our office to remove the charge from your account.
+If the charge in question is a parking fee, please contact Campus Safety.
+They will be able to clear this up with you.
+If the charge is indeed an error, Campus Safety will e-mail our office to remove the charge from your account.
 If the charge in question is for something else, please contact Student Accounts.
 They will be able to direct you to the appropriate office that asked to have the charge placed on your bill so you can have your questions answered.

 How do I request a check for the credit on my account?

 You may e-mail Student Accounts to request the amount for which you are eligible.
 No refund will be issued until your loans have been received by the college.
 This means you are generally able to request the first check the first week of class in the fall, and the first week after winter break.
 If your loan is not disbursed, you will be notified upon your request and asked to clear up whatever problem there is before you can receive the refund.